 Obesity, salivary glands and oral pathology

 Obesity has reached pandemic proportions in recent years.
 Not only adults suffer from the disease, but increasingly children and young people.
 One of the main causes of overweight and obesity is excessive food intake, in particular heavily processed carbohydrates.
 Obesity alters multiple organs, including the salivary glands, bringing functional alterations with it.
 Among researchers, the relation between obesity and tooth decay, periodontal disease and xerostomia is being debated.
 More and more scientific reports are drawing attention to the changes in the microflora of the oral cavity during obesity.

-The copy rights of the articles published in Colombia Médica belong to the Universidad del Valle-Facultad de Salud.
+The copy rights of the articles published in Colombia Médica belong to the Universidad del Valle.
 The contents of the articles that appear in the Journal are exclusively the responsibility of the authors and do not necessarily reflect the opinions of the Editorial Committee of the Journal.
 It is allowed to reproduce the material published in Colombia Médica without prior authorization for non-commercial use